|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Republican Chauncey M. Depew recalled that "Horatio Seymour made a brilliant canvass.
 He had no equal in the State in either party in charm of personality and attractive oratory.
 He united his party and brought to its ranks all the elements of unrest and dissatisfaction with conditions, military and financial.
 While General Wadsworth was an ideal candidate, he failed to get the cordial and united support of his party."30 But it was not an unalloyed victory.
 Seymour himself wrote his sister: "I wish my troubles ended with the election.
 The result is very gratifying but I dread going to Albany again.
 I was about getting myself into comfortable home habits."31 The Governor-elect wrote friend Samuel Tilden: "Now that you and others have got me into this scrape, I wish you would tell me what to do."32

 Biographer Mitchell wrote: "Seymour took his spectacular victory with decorum.
 Those who heard and read his speech at Utica on November 6 knew that he realized the darkness of the day which lay before him and the heavy responsibility which he would have to shoulder during the next two years.
-His task was the same as that of Lincoln he must take care lest he perish between the two extremes of opinion.
-He would live and work at the centre of a triangle of hostile abolitionists, secessionists, and Copperheads."33
+His task was the same as that of Lincoln — he must take care lest he perish between the two extremes of opinion.
+He would live and work at the centre of a triangle of hostile abolitionists, secessionists, and Copperheads."33 Suddenly Seymour was the most important Democrat in the country — a fact immediately recognized by President Lincoln

 In December 1862, Thurlow Weed was at the White House when President Lincoln asked him to deliver a message to Governor Horatio Seymour of New York: "Governor Seymour has greater power just now for good than any other man in the country.
 He can wheel the Democratic party into line, put down rebellion, and preserve the government.
 Tell him for me that if he will render this service to his country, I shall cheerfully make way for him as my successor."34 Thurlow Weed said he went to Albany and repeated the conversation to Governor Seymour.35 Seymour, however, said he wanted to act "as an irreconcilable and conscientious partisan," reported biographers John G. Nicolay and John Hay, who thought Weed exaggerated President Lincoln's intent.36 Moreover, the two Lincoln aides were not Seymour admirers.